 - 1. Must be LPN with an unencumbered Mississippi license - 2.
-Complete General Admission Requirements for Coahoma Community College - 3.
-Obtain an associate degree nursing admission packet and complete all required forms - 4.
+Complete General Admission Requirements for Coahoma Community College (must have 2 official transcripts of all schools and colleges attended, one for the college and one for the ADN Program). - 3.
+Obtain an associate degree nursing admission packet and complete all required forms. - 4.
 Have a minimum composite ACT score of 18 or Institutional Higher Learning requirements. - 5.
-Complete all pre-requisite courses by July prior to fall admission: BIO 2513, BIO 2511, BIO 2523, BIO 2521 (Anatomy & Physiology Lectures/Labs) and BIO 2923, BIO 2921 (Microbiology Lecture/Lab) must have been taken within seven (7) years. - 6.
-Complete all pre-requisite courses by May of the academic year. - 7.
+BIO 2513, BIO 2511, BIO 2523, and BIO 2521 (Anatomy & Physiology Lectures/Labs) and BIO 2923, BIO 2921 (Microbiology Lecture/Lab) must have been taken within seven (7) years. - 6.
+Complete all pre-requisite courses by May of the academic year for which applying unless approved by director. - 7.
 Have a minimum cumulative grade point average at least 2.5 on all pre-requisite courses, with a grade of at least a "C" in all course work. - 8.
 Successfully complete a pre-entrance exam (application must be completed before scheduling for exam) - 9.
-Once accepted, show evidence of completion of required immunizations which include: - Positive serology of immunity to varicella (chicken pox) or immunization - Complete or started Hepatitis B vaccination series or proof of immunity, tetanus, a twostep TB skin test, and a flu shot in the fall - Criminal background check - State issued photo identification and social security card - CPR certification from American Heart Association for health care provider which is current for two years and maintained until graduation - Pass a drug and alcohol screen and any other requirements by clinical facilities - A completed physical exam signed by a primary care provider - 10.
+Once accepted, show evidence of completion of required immunizations which include: - Positive serology of immunity to varicella (chicken pox) or immunization - Complete or started Hepatitis B vaccination series or proof of immunity, tetanus, a twostep TB skin test, and a flu shot in the fall. - Criminal background check. - State issued photo identification and social security card. - CPR certification from American Heart Association for health care provider which is current for two years and maintained until graduation. - Pass a drug and alcohol screen and any other requirements by clinical facilities - A completed physical exam signed by a primary care provider - 10.
 Present evidence of an unencumbered license to practice as an LPN in Mississippi. - 11.
 Present employer verification of at least six to nine months of continuous employment as a LPN.